 Before you worry about the financial toll an accident will have, safety should come first.
 The streets can be dangerous (especially the highway).
 When you’re involved in an accident, you’ll have to make sure that you and your passengers are alright.
 Once confirmed, you can check on the status of passengers in any other vehicles that may be involved in the collision.
 If anyone is hurt and requires immediate medical attention, you’ll want to call 911 right away.

 Once your medical safety is taken care of, you’ll want to ensure other motorists on the road are safe, too.
 To ensure this, you’ll want to move your vehicle off of the roadway.
-Sometimes this is possible and sometimes this isn’t.
+Sometimes this is possible, and sometimes this isn’t.
 For example, if you’re involved in a fender bender, you can easily move your vehicle off to the parking lane of an arterial road or shoulder of a highway.
-However, if your vehicle is badly damaged and could catch fire at any time, escaping the vehicle to ensure your safety should be your first concern.
+However, if your vehicle is badly damaged and could catch fire at any time, escaping the car to ensure your safety should be your first concern.

-If you’re unable to move out of the roadway, you’ll want to turn on your four way flashers.
+If you’re unable to move out of the roadway, you’ll want to turn on your four-way flashers.
 It’s a good idea to carry warnings triangles or road flares to warn other motorists if you’re blocking a lane.
 This is especially important at night or during the rain when visibility is limited.

 You’ll also want to ask for their driver license number, legal name, home address and phone number.
 Besides personal information, you’ll also want to ask about their insurance.
 To that end, ask for their insurance policy number and provider.